LeoIvin/Portfolio-Website/README.md

 Welcome to my portfolio site repository!
 This simple and elegant site is crafted with HTML, CSS, and JavaScript to showcase my skills, projects, and a bit about myself.

 # Features
-The site is curently optimized for PC/wide screens.
+* The site is curently optimized for PC/wide screens.
 I'll be working on implementing a responsive design.
-Interactive Elements: Leveraging JavaScript for interactive components to engage users and showcase projects dynamically.
+* Interactive Elements: Leveraging JavaScript for interactive components to engage users and showcase projects dynamically.
-Easy to Customize: The codebase is structured to be easily customizable, allowing you to personalize it according to your preferences.
+* Easy to Customize: The codebase is structured to be easily customizable, allowing you to personalize it according to your preferences.
+* Dark/Light Mode

 # Pending Features
 * Responsive Design